Alex-Dumitru/zowe-webapp/TUTORIAL.md

 In order to get this information, you need to connect to your [3270 terminal emulator](https://www.google.com/search?q=3270+emulator&rlz=1C1GCEA_enUS869US869&sxsrf=ACYBGNRHic-f5qJm8pfhTrI6n8DbhmY3gw:1570813385740&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjC8PXu15TlAhXgRBUIHVO8DFYQ_AUIEigB&biw=1536&bih=722) of choice, log in with your mainframe credentials, navigate through the [ISPF panels](https://www.google.com/search?rlz=1C1GCEA_enUS869US869&biw=1536&bih=722&tbm=isch&sxsrf=ACYBGNTF7c8Axlgi18rufk-MY0redjM21A%3A1570813388017&sa=1&ei=zLWgXZ9N64KFsg-y9ozYDA&q=ISPF&oq=ISPF&gs_l=img.3..0l8j0i24l2.76269.76664..77833...0.0..0.99.319.4......0....1..gws-wiz-img.......35i39j0i67.Mr4lFrIKl4Y&ved=0ahUKEwif44Dw15TlAhVrQUEAHTI7A8sQ4dUDCAc&uact=5) and go to the system console, then issue the command `/DISPLAY IPLINFO`.
 Pretty lengthy activity, right?

+How about we simplify this task, so that the user needs only to press a button and get this information.

 ---
 # Extras:
-## Hosting your web application on Heroku
+## Hosting your web application

+There are many hosting services for your web applications, but I've found Heroku to be one of the simplest and cheapest (even free) ways to do that.